nunziatodamino/nunziatodamino.github.io/content/Zettelkasten/Not finished/Computational methods for Material science/Numerical methods/On the ambiguity of the adjective ''self-consistent''.md

 ![[Images/On the ambiguity of the adjective ''self-consistent''.png|500]]

-For the notion of local truncation error see [[Zettelkasten/Not finished/Computational methods for Material science/Numerical methods/Floating point representation|Floating point representation]]
+For the notion of local truncation error see [[Floating point representation|Floating point representation]]